ghedo/grooved/README.rst

    $ beet play song title

 the matching tracks will be automatically added to grooved's tracklist.
-You can use beets' [query syntax] [beetsqueries] for more advanced queries to the database with the `play` command as well.
+You can use beets' `query syntax`_ for more advanced queries to the database with the `play` command as well.

 See grooved_ and groovectl_ for more information.